peter9577/Mars-Rover/README.md

 # Mars-Rover
-This is a job application test of JavaScript and CSS from Tornada Incorporated
+This is a job interview test of JavaScript and CSS

 To introduce this project breifly